sundar7D0/riscv-processor/README.md

 2. Simulations were performed in Xilinx ISE, Vivado.
 Results show that the relative mean square error in the implementation with respect to corresponding FFT computations in MATLAB are less than **3%**.
 3. Find [paper](./CORDIC_FFT_accelerator/cordic_fft_info.pdf).

-After the entire project was coded in assembly, it was verified by emulating on a **Spartan-6 FPGA** to control external IOs like motors/LCDs, run complex FFT algorithms to measure speed-ups, etc.
+After the entire project was coded in assembly, it was verified by emulating on a **Spartan-6 FPGA** to control external IOs like motors/LCDs, run complex FFT algorithms to measure speed-ups due to the FFT accelerator, etc.